 The zones in Port Stephens–Great Lakes Marine Park aims to conserve marine biodiversity while providing for a range of uses including beach activities, swimming, surfing, charter and recreational fishing, commercial fishing, scuba diving, sailing, boating and research.

-The marine park Zoning Map and User Guide provide information about the zoning arrangements and management rules in the park.
+The marine park Zoning Map, User Guide and the FishSmart NSW app provide information about the zoning arrangements and management rules in the park.

 |Sanctuary zones||Provide the highest level of protection for biodiversity and natural and cultural features||Activities that do not involve harming any animal, plant or habitat, including many recreational activities, such as boating, surfing, snorkelling, diving and permitted research and educational activities.|

 |Habitat Protection zone||Protection to physical and biological habitats by reducing high impact activities|

 Recreational and commercial activities (including recreational fishing and some forms of commercial fishing), scientific research, educational activities and other activities

 Species that can be taken from Habitat Protection zones.

 |General Use zone||Provide for a wide range of environmentally sustainable activities||Recreational and commercial activities (including recreational and commercial fishing), scientific research and educational activities|

 |Special Purpose zone||Provide for sites requiring special management arrangements including protection of Aboriginal and other cultural features or for marine facilities, or for specific park management reasons.||Traditional Aboriginal use, aquaculture, marinas and research facilities|